madsodikin90/LangBoyandLangBird/README.md

 A bit introduction about the games:

 As Lang Boy, an 8-bit game who rescue a baby born bird from the abhorrent Pirates.
+So far, I've made the characthers the Boy sprite, the bird sprite and the Pirates sprites.
+Now what should i do next to make this game On? :>

+Cheers.